 Although it is possible for qualifying activities to be carried on anywhere in the world, the company that issues the shares must have a “permanent establishment” in the United Kingdom.

 For EIS purposes, the value of the gross assets of the company and any subsidiaries must not exceed £15 million immediately before the issue of shares and £16 million immediately afterwards.

 Subject to certain exceptions, the maximum EIS fundraising per company is restricted to £5 million per year and a lifetime limit of £12 million (£20,000,000 for "knowledge-intensive" companies).
 The maximum number of full-time employees (or full-time equivalent) in the company at the time of investment is restricted to fewer than 250.

 Most types of trades are qualifying trades for EIS purposes but trades which consist substantially in the following are excluded:

 The trade of the company must generally be less than seven years old at the time of investment.
 Companies “in financial difficulty” cannot receive EIS investment.
 HMRC’s guidelines regard a company as being in financial difficulty where it is unable, whether through its own resources or with the funds which it is able to obtain from its owners, shareholders or creditors, to stem losses which, without outside intervention by the public authorities, will almost certainly condemn it to go out of business in the short or medium term.

 Shares only qualify for EIS Relief if they are ordinary shares which do not, at any time during the three year EIS period, carry any present or future preferential right to dividends (other than to certain fixed rate non-cumulative dividends) or to an investee company’s assets on its winding up, or any present or future right to be redeemed.

-Our eBook will save you valuable time and expense in your quest to get your start up company approved by HMRC and more importantly, raising the finance.
+Our eBook will save you valuable time and expense in your quest to get your start up company approved by HMRC and more importantly, getting ready to raise finance.